 Lasers are also commonly used by ophthalmologists (eye specialists) for the treatment of certain eye conditions, and there are also now numerous private clinics offering laser treatment as a solution to short sightedness.

-Figures from the American Society for Aesthetic Plastic Surgery (ASAPS.) indicate that laser skin resurfacing was the eighth most common non-surgical cosmetic treatment in the U.S.A. in 2016 with 316,886 treatments, a decrease of 2.8% on 2015 statistics.
+Figures from the American Society for Aesthetic Plastic Surgery (ASAPS.) indicate that laser skin resurfacing was the eleventh most common non-surgical cosmetic treatment in the U.S.A. in 2017 with 31 892 treatments, a decrease of 29.2% on 2016 statistics.

 This is particularly the case since the advent of a newer type of procedure using fractional lasers for resurfacing skin has become more popular as a less aggressive alternative to ablative lasers in recent years.